 When it comes to ERP implementations, the term “project governance” is fairly ambiguous.
-Certified PMPs and experienced project managers all have different interpretations of what the term means, and they all have their favorite governance mechanisms, including issues logs, project charters, and other common governance tools.
+Certified PMPs and experienced project managers all have different interpretations of what the term means, and they all have their favorite governance mechanisms, including issues logs, project charters and other common governance tools.
 The lack of consensus on project governance is a large reason why ERP implementations often fail.

-Data points as diverse as our 2013 ERP Report, our ERP expert witness experience, and lessons learned managing our clients’ implementations all suggest that project governance is a critical success factor.
+Our ERP expert witness experience and lessons learned managing our clients’ implementations suggest that project governance is a critical success factor.
 But not all commonly accepted project governance tools are as effective as others.

 One aspect of project governance that absolutely works and delivers a significant bang for the proverbial buck is an Executive Steering Committee.
 This concept is one of the few areas of project governance that we can say with absolute certainty will have a big impact on project success.

 Executive Steering Committees enable executive buy-in and support.
 According to our experience and research, lack of executive buy-in and support is one of the most common root causes of ERP failure.
 Establishing an Executive Steering Committee with formalized governance processes helps mitigate this challenge.
 Project team members should clearly understand the issues that do (and don’t) need to be escalated to the Executive Steering Committee.
 To address these issues, the Committee should meet a minimum of once per month (and more during more critical times of the project, such as the weeks and months leading up to go-live).
-This sort of engagement helps ensure that the executive involvement is real in fact as well as in perception among employees.
+This sort of engagement helps ensure that executive involvement is real in fact as well as in perception among employees.